 Oklahoma Teacher of the Year announced

-Chad Harper represented Mustang Public Schools well Tuesday as one of the 12 finalists of the 2018 Oklahoma Teacher of the Year.
+Rob Davis represented Yukon Public Schools well Tuesday as one of the 12 finalists of the 2018 Oklahoma Teacher of the Year.

-Although Harper didn’t win, MPS won because he will remain in the classroom with his STEM students instead of traveling around Oklahoma for the 2018-19 academic year.
+Although Davis didn’t win, YPS won because he will remain in the classroom with his students instead of traveling around Oklahoma for the 2018-19 academic year.

+“When you think about how many teachers there are and how many school districts there are across the state, it is really impressive to be one of the 2 finalists,” YPS Superintendent Jason Simeroth previously said of Davis.
+“Rob has worked really hard to get there and he deserves it.”

 Donna Gradel, an environmental science teacher at Broken Arrow Public Schools, was announced as the 2018 Oklahoma Teacher of the Year during a ceremony Tuesday at the Oklahoma State Fair.